Poojit-Matukumalli/Project-RelayX/README.md

 ## 📬 Contact

+By The Project-RelayX Team.
-Created by Poojit Matukumalli.
+Founded by - Poojit Matukumalli.

 Reach out via email or open an issue on GitHub.
 If Emailing about any issues, Please summarize the issue in 10 words or less in the Subject line.
-Anyone can reach out casually if they want, Thanks for using Project RelayX.
+Anyone can reach out casually if they want.

+Thank you for using Project RelayX.

 Email : projectrelayx@gmail.com